Kenneth M. Merz Jr.

-Kenneth M. Merz Jr. is an American biochemist and molecular biologist currently the Joseph Zichis Chair and a Distinguished University Professor at Michigan State University and Editor-in-Chief of American Chemical Society's Journal of Chemical Information and Modeling.
+Kenneth M. Merz Jr. is an American biochemist and molecular biologist currently the Joseph Zichis Chair and a distinguished university professor at Michigan State University and editor-in-chief of American Chemical Society's Journal of Chemical Information and Modeling.
 A highly cited expert in his field, his research interests are in computational chemistry and biology and computer-aided drug design (CADD).
 His group has been involved in developing the widely using AMBER suite of programs for simulating chemical and biological systems and the QUICK program for quantum chemical calculations.

 Education and early life

-Merz was born in Niagara Falls, New York on January 24, 1959.
-His family moved to Gladwyne, Pennsylvania where he graduated from Harriton High School in 1977.
+Merz was born in Niagara Falls, New York, on January 24, 1959.
+His family moved to Gladwyne, Pennsylvania, where he graduated from Harriton High School in 1977.
 Merz studied chemistry at the undergraduate level at Washington College and where he graduated in 1981.
 In 1985, he received his Ph.D. from the University of Texas at Austin under the supervision of M. J. S. Dewar.
-After postdoctoral appointments with Roald Hoffmann from 1986-1987 and Peter Kollman from 1987-1989, he started his academic career at the Pennsylvania State University.
+After postdoctoral appointments with Roald Hoffmann from 1986 to 1987 and Peter Kollman from 1987 to 1989, he started his academic career at the Pennsylvania State University.

 Career

-Merz joined the Chemistry Department at the Pennsylvania State University as an Assistant Professor in 1989.
-He was promoted to an Associate Professor in 1996 and Professor in 1998.
-While at the Pennsylvania State University he took a sabbatical to work in the biopharmaceutical industry (1998-2001) as the Senior Director of the Center for Informatics and Drug Discovery (CIDD) at Pharmacopeia, Inc. and as the Senior Director of the ADMET Research and Development Group in the Accelrys software division of Pharmacopeia.
+Merz joined the chemistry department at the Pennsylvania State University as an assistant professor in 1989.
+He was promoted to an associate professor in 1996 and professor in 1998.
+While at the Pennsylvania State University he took a sabbatical to work in the biopharmaceutical industry (1998-2001) as the senior director of the Center for Informatics and Drug Discovery (CIDD) at Pharmacopeia, Inc. and as the senior director of the ADMET Research and Development Group in the Accelrys software division of Pharmacopeia.
 He also founded, in 2001, the software company QuantumBio, Inc located in State College, Pennsylvania.
-In 2005, he joined the faculty at the University of Florida in the Chemistry Department and as part of the Quantum Theory Project.
+In 2005, he joined the faculty at the University of Florida in the chemistry department and as part of the Quantum Theory Project.
 While he was at University of Florida, he was named the Colonel Allan R. and Margaret G. Crow Term Professor, 2009-2011, the University of Florida Research Foundation (UFRF) Professor, 2011-2013 and the Edmund H. Prominski Professor of Chemistry, 2011-2013.
-In 2013, Merz moved to Michigan State University as a Professor in the Chemistry and Biochemistry and Molecular Biology Departments.
-He was the Director of the Institute of Cyber-enabled Research (2013-2019) and is the Joseph Zichis Chair in Chemistry and a University Distinguished Professor.
+In 2013, Merz moved to Michigan State University as a professor in the Chemistry and Biochemistry and Molecular Biology Departments.
+He was the director of the Institute of Cyber-enabled Research (2013-2019) and is the Joseph Zichis Chair in Chemistry and a university distinguished professor.
 While his primary appointment is at Michigan State University, he has also held visiting Professorships at Imperial College, the Institute for Research in Biomedicine, École Polytechnique, University of Florence, University of Strasbourg, University of Oviedo and ETH Zurich.